+A Local Governance Statement is a collection of information about how Council operates, how it makes decisions, and how members of the community can influence these processes.
+It supports the purpose of local government by promoting democracy and provides you with information on how to influence local democratic processes.
 A Local Governance Statement is a collection of information about the processes through which the Council engages with its community, how the Council makes decisions, and how citizens can influence these processes.
 A Local Governance Statement helps support the purpose of local government by promoting local democracy.
 The statement does this by providing the public with information on the ways to influence local democratic processes.